Public question time

 2. Questions relating to specific Planning Permit Applications (or other Statutory Planning matters) should be stated in writing as part of Council's Planning Application process.
 These matters will not be considered during Public Question Time.

-5. The submitted Questions will be considered in turn.
-Questions received for Public Question Time will be read out by the submitter, the Mayor or nominated Councillor Chairperson.
-Copies of Public Questions will be provided to the Gallery.
+6. The submitted Questions will be considered in turn.
+Questions received for Public Question Time will be read out by either the submitter, the nominated Councillor Chairperson or whomever the Chairperson directs to read the question.

-6. A maximum of 20 minutes has been allocated for answering all questions in accordance with these guidelines.
+7. A maximum of 30 minutes has been allocated for answering all questions in accordance with Council's Governance Rules.

-7. Questions must be written and received by the Chief Executive Officer prior to 3.00pm on the day of the meeting.
+8. Questions must be written and received by the Chief Executive Officer at least four (4) hours prior to the start of the Council meeting.
 Questions received after this time will be treated as correspondence and a written response provided consistent with Council's Customer Service Charter.
 Questions can be lodged online, via email, via post or in person by completing a Public Question Time Form.

-9. The Mayor or Chairperson may disallow any question which is considered to:
+9. The Chairperson or Chief Executive Officer may disallow any question which is considered to:

 • Relate to a matter beyond the power or duties of Council;